Sue: I like this story already. We’re outside and we’re on Earth. That’s just the way I like it.

-Tegan is told that her grandfather has gone missing (“Now there’s a surprise”) and she runs away.
-Out of breath, she holds her handbag up to her face for comfort.
+Tegan learns that her grandfather has gone missing (“Now there’s a surprise!”), which prompts her to run away.
+Alone and out of breath, she holds her handbag up to her face for comfort.

-Sue: What is she doing?
+Sue: Eh?
+What is she doing?
 Does she like the smell of leather when she’s stressed out?

 Sir George tells the Doctor that he must take part in the village’s war games.

-Sue: It’s all gone a bit Wicker Man.
+Sue: It’s all gone a bit Wicker Man, now.

-Sue: How did he get so far away?
+Sue: How did he get that far away so fast?
 Is the director on crack?

-The Doctor follows this man back to the church, but when he enters it, he is attacked by psychic forces.
+When the Doctor follows this man into a church, he is attacked by psychic forces.

 Sue: Either this place is haunted or they have a really powerful stereo system.
-It’s definitely the Monk.
+Which means it’s definitely the Monk.

-A young man breaks through the stone wall.
+A young man breaks through a stone wall.
 His name is Will Chandler.

-It turns out that Jane would have been the Queen of May if Tegan hadn’t turned up out of the blue.
+It turns out that Jane would have been the Queen of May if Tegan hadn’t turned up out of the blue like that.

-Sue: So there’s only one woman in this entire village?
-How does that work?
+Sue: So there’s only one woman in the whole village?
+How does that work, exactly?

-The Doctor takes Will to a graveyard so he can prove that the boy has traveled forward in time.
+The Doctor takes Will to a graveyard so he can prove to the boy that he’s traveled forward in time.